learntheropes/whatsapp-nitro-server/README.md

 ## Limitations

-1. Only message (with emoji) are supported because this is all I need.
+Only message (with emoji) are supported because this is all I need.
 Support for media can be easily added I guess.
-2. Every time the server restarts, whatsapp need to be authenticated again.
-The `whtsapp-web.js` package also support to store the session remotely on mongodb.
-But: 1.
-I found Digital Ocean App platform very stable and never restarts the server.
-2. I don't have a mondodb instance.
-3. I tested the feature multiple times on a free Atlas mongodb instance but I found the feature very buggy.

 ## Deployment